 But hands down the most memorable was when McDreamy (Patrick Dempsey) told Meredith (Ellen Pompeo) about his plans to build her a dream house after she admitted she wanted to be exclusive.

-This has to be one of the most romantic episodes in TV history – he showed Meredith the design for the house using candles to mark the layout of their would-be four-plus-bedroom family home.
+This has to be one of the most romantic episodes in TV history – where Meredith showed that she’s looking forward to the two planning a future together by replicating Derek’s design for the house using candles to mark the layout of their would-be four-plus-bedroom family home.
 Swoon!

 After they were married, Derek shared his plans for the Dream House with his friends, Owen (Kevin McKidd) and Mark (Eric Dane), which would include a log cabin design, a large living room and kitchen, a swimming pool, and, of course, children’s play areas.
 He spilled that he had first started building the house the day he became Chief, and it took two years to complete.